intellij-rust/intellij-rust/CONTRIBUTING.md

 # Testing

 It is much easier to understand code changes if they are accompanied with tests.
-Test classes are placed in the `test` directory, `testData` holds rust files, which are used as fixtures.
+Test classes are placed in the `src/test/kotlin` directory, `src/test/resources` holds rust files which are used as fixtures.
 We also include [CTRS](https://github.com/brson/ctrs) as a submodule and use it to test the parser.